irisnet/service-gen/README.md

       | show | Show information of key |
       | import | Import key |

-    - You need to export node0, and import to your consumer's and provider's project.
+    - You need to put the exported information into a file node0.key.

       ###### 3.1.1 Export node0